Ophirky/NetwroksWithNir/MD5/protocol.md

 ## Overview

-The **MD5 Decryption Protocol** is a lightweight communication protocol designed for distributed systems to efficiently encrypt and decrypt messages using the MD5 hashing algorithm.
-This protocol facilitates the exchange of messages that initiate decryption requests, manage ranges of values to search, and communicate results.
+This protocol is the exchange of messages that initiate decryption requests, manage ranges of values to search, and communicate results.

 ### Author